devcontainers/devcontainers.github.io/_implementors/create-feature.md

 Development container ['Features'](../features) are self-contained, shareable units of installation code and development container configuration.
 We [define a pattern](../features-distribution) for authoring and self-publishing Features.

 In this document, we'll outline a "quickstart" to help you get up-and-running with creating and sharing your first Feature.
 You may review an example along with guidance in our [devcontainers/feature-template](https://github.com/devcontainers/feature-template) repo as well.

+> Note: While this walkthrough will illustrate the use of GitHub and the GitHub Container Registry, you can use your own source control system and publish to any [OCI Artifact supporting](https://oras.land/implementors/#registries-supporting-oci-artifacts) container registry instead.

 ## <a href="#create-repo" name="create-repo" class="anchor"> Create a repo </a>